Kotlin/kotlinx.serialization/docs/eap13.md

 * `@Transient` initializers and `init` blocks
 * `@SerialInfo`-based annotations

-Compatible Kotlin/Native version is `1.3.0-rc-146` (which is 0.9.3 under the hood).
+You have to use Kotlin/Native `1.3.0-rc-146` and higher (which is 0.9.3 under the hood).

 ### Json parser